 As part of collagen found within joints, it buffers our bodies from the effects of vibration or shock and helps us hold on to valuable cartilage as we get older.
 It’s also linked with the prevention of arteriosclerosis (hardening of the arteries) since it helps our arteries stay clear of dangerous plaque buildup.

 In addition, arginine helps with nitric oxide production, which allows for better vasodilation — meaning the widening of arteries and relaxation of muscle cells and blood vessels that allows for better circulation.

-- Type 1/Type I: This is by far the most abundant, and almost considered to be the strongest, type of collagen found in the human body.
+- Type 1/Type I: This is by far the most abundant and considered to be the strongest type of collagen found in the human body.
 It’s made up of eosinophilic fibers that form parts of the body, including tendons, ligaments, organs and skin (dermis).
 Type 1 collagen also helps form bones and can be found within the GI tract.
 It’s very important for wound healing, giving skin its stretchy and elastic quality, and holding together tissue so it doesn’t tear.